 Individuals using outdoor facilities are subject to ID checks by University Staff.
 Call the Rec Hotline, 717-477-1561 for the most current outdoor facility lighting schedule for the Student Rec Complex and Robb Sports Complex tennis courts.

 Intramurals

-Intramural leagues and tournaments are held on the Shippensburg University campus and are open to the University community (students, faculty, and staff).
+Intramural leagues and tournaments are held on the Shippensburg University campus and are open to the University community.